Millionsfrost/N.Y.A-NSFW-Modlist-Skyrim/Starfield-Nasa-Punk.md

 - 3 Download the latest version of Wabbajack.exe from [here](https://www.wabbajack.org/) and put it inside the WABBAJACK folder.
 - 4 In the WABBAJACK folder, run Wabbajack.exe to install it.
 - 5 After the install finishes, run Wabbajack.exe again to open it.
-- 6 Click the gear icon (settings) on the top left, then logon to Nexus Mods.
+- 6 Click the gear icon (settings) on the top right, then login to Nexus Mods.
 Even if you’re already logged in, log out and log back in.
 Trust me
 - 7 Go back to the Wabbajack and click Browse Modlists.
 Go to Starfield and check unofficial on the top right.
 - 8 Start the install. if you don’t have Nexus Premium, then Wabbajack makes you click through each mod. if you do have Nexus Premium, then Wabbajack downloads each mod automatically for you.
 - 9 Wait for the install to finish.
 I advise you to read the NASAPUNK Documentation to know what awaits you!
 NASAPUNK Documentation here: https://docs.google.com/document/d/e/2PACX-1vQINWjsR9EOJ1IiGA_gFaJwR1ZPbHbq_S6uedBOXDbjCafcjnkT4HC-2EPHDE9Dj2wNB4dXGRhrl7vx/pub